Exploring the Seabees Museum and the Rockin’ Pier at Ventura Beach California

 Growing up in Santa Monica, California, I’d always thought of Ventura County as a string of farms and cold beaches lining the freeway on the way to Santa Barbara.
 Not so, I, my husband and two young sons recently found.

 The US Naval Seabee Museum is just outside the Naval Base in Ventura County.
 Now, you’d think kids visiting a museum sounds great.
 In theory, yes.
-But, if you, like me, were the mother of two crazy boy version of said kids, you’d think: Are you nuts?
+But, if you, like me, were the mother of two crazy boy versions of said kids, you’d think: Are you nuts?

 Since, however, this museum is dedicated to warfare and weaponry, I thought, perfect.
 They’ll love it.